-The Mid Michigan Community Fire Board District was established April 1, 1982, for the purpose of providing fire protection to its local government members: City of St. Louis, and Townships of Bethany, Pine River, and Jasper.
+The Mid Michigan Community Fire Board District was established April 1, 1981, for the purpose of providing fire protection to its local government members: City of St. Louis, and Townships of Bethany, Pine River, and Jasper.
 As required by accounting principles generally accepted in the United States of America, the financial statements of the reporting entity include those of the Fire Board District.
 The Fire Board District is required to consider other organizations for which the nature and significance of their relationship with it are such that exclusion would cause the reporting entity's financial statements to be misleading or incomplete.
 There are no component units included in the Fire Board District's reporting entity.
-Additionally, the Fire Board District is not a component unit of any other reporting entity.